Brussels at pains to sustain crisis-fighting momentum

 “We have the declaration of heads of governments of the euro zone that European banking supervision is a necessary but not sufficient prerequisite,” Schaeuble told reporters, with the emphasis on “not sufficient prerequisite”.

-That could mean the difference between early recapitalization of a struggling bank and a much-delayed process that allows time for financial markets to return to their former frenzied state.
+That could mean the difference between early recapitalisation of a struggling bank and a much-delayed process that allows time for financial markets to return to their former frenzied state.

 The banking proposals, and particularly the ECB oversight aspect, were expected to be the first and simplest step towards a deepening and strengthening of economic and monetary union, a process even optimists expect to take a decade or more.